Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Those comfortable with traditional exam formats

-Results timeline: Typically 13 calendar days after the test date
+Results timeline: Typically 13 calendar days after test date

 How it works:

-- Speaking test still with a real examiner (in-person or video call)
+- Speaking still with real examiner (in-person or video)

-- More frequent test dates (often multiple times per week)
+- More frequent test dates (often multiple times weekly)

 Advantages: